jeffrey-anderson/intro-to-kubernetes/week1/Week1.md

 * Pods are designed to support multiple cooperating processes (as containers) that form a cohesive service unit.
 * The containers in a Pod are automatically co-located and co-scheduled on the same physical or virtual machine in the cluster.
 * The containers can share resources and dependencies, communicate with one another, and coordinate when and how they are terminated.
+* Only colocate containers in the same pod if they need to share resources and should be scaled together.
 * Pods natively provide two kinds of shared resources for their constituent containers: [networking](https://kubernetes.io/docs/concepts/workloads/pods/#pod-networking) and [storage](https://kubernetes.io/docs/concepts/workloads/pods/#pod-storage).
 * One rarely creates individual Pods directly in Kubernetes because Pods are designed as relatively ephemeral, disposable entities.
 * When a Pod gets created, it's scheduled to run on a Node in your cluster where it remains until it finishes execution, is deleted, is evicted for lack of resources, or the node fails.